jmcte/codex/codex-rs/app-server/README.md

 ### MCP server elicitations

 MCP servers can interrupt a turn and ask the client for a simple accept/decline/cancel decision via `mcpServer/elicitation/request`.
-This is additive to the legacy raw event stream: v2 clients may still receive `codex/event/elicitation_request` if they opt into raw core events.

 Order of messages: